Meet Aimee Whiteside

 Whiteside continues to engage in research that explores her Social Presence Model (Whiteside, 2007) in the North Carolina Virtual Public School system and plans to explore her Model in local and regional K-12 and higher education venues in the future.
 She serves as a member of the Council on Programs in Technical and Scientific Communication (CPTSC) and recently reviewed conference proposals for the programs committee for the 2011 annual conference.

-Honors and Awards: Whiteside has received multiple honors and awards for her work, including a 2010 “Best in Track” award for her proposal to the 16th Annual SLOAN-C International Conference on Online Learning titled, “Strategies to Maximize Online Interactions Using the Social Presence Model.”
+Whiteside has received multiple honors and awards for her work, including a 2010 “Best in Track” award for her proposal to the 16th Annual SLOAN-C International Conference on Online Learning titled, “Strategies to Maximize Online Interactions Using the Social Presence Model.”
 Her Social Presence Model is also featured within SLOAN-C’s Best Practices.

-he received a service award from the University of Minnesota’s Office of Information Technology in 2009.
+She received a service award from the University of Minnesota’s Office of Information Technology in 2009.
 She was also awarded the prestigious President’s Award for service to the Twin Cities Chapter of the Society for Technical Communication (STC) for her work developing regional undergraduate and graduate scholarships, adopt-a-book programs for schools and coordinating student conference volunteers.